 - Climate change mitigation: Reducing carbon and other greenhouse gas (GHG) emissions to slow the pace of climate change and its damaging effects

 - Pollution reduction: Reducing harmful carbon co-pollutants and thereby improving public health, without reducing critical access to energy

 - Climate change adaptation: Building people and communities’ ability to adapt to the economic, social, and environmental impacts of climate change, particularly in low- and middle-income countries

 - Energy access: Increasing access to affordable, reliable energy for people experiencing poverty and encouraging shifts in energy systems towards cleaner sources

 To speed up the path from research to policy action, K-CAI will prioritize evaluations that use administrative and remote sensing data to generate results more quickly and collaborations with policy partners that can scale effective solutions.

 K-CAI is currently accepting proposals for its Spring 2021 RFP.
-Short letters of interest are due by 11:59 PM ET on Friday, February 19 and full proposals are due by 11:59 PM ET on Tuesday, October 20.
-Please note that all applications are required to have submitted an expression of interest by the September 8 deadline.
-Funding decisions will be announced in the first half of December.
-We will launch our second RFP in Q1 2021.
+Short letters of interest are due by 11:59 PM ET on Friday, February 19 and full proposals are due by 11:59 PM ET on Tuesday, March 30.
+Please note that all applications are required to submit a letter of interest by the February 19 deadline.
+Funding decisions will be announced in the first half of May.

 For research and scaling projects facing a significant external time constraint or a time limited policy window, K-CAI can also accept off-cycle applications for up to $75,000 on a rolling basis.
 Interested applicants should email [email protected] explaining their time constraint to determine whether their project could qualify for off-cycle support.